z1glr/advent-client/README.md

+# THIS REPO IS NOW INTEGRATED INTO THE REPO "ADVENT"

 # todo
 - FAQ / About-Seite, inklusive Cookie-Hinweis (nur technisch notwendige)
 - debug mobile view more (footer smaller, header maybe too for consistency, font smaller)